slipperstree/game-and-watch-snake/README.md

 - Demo mode (which can play game it self just like G&W mario or zelda TIME MODE does)
 - Game mode (which you can play by yourself)
 - Game over page (Hiscore cannot be saved in flash by now)
-- Enter sleep mode by press power button. (not save state)
 - etc.

 ## Controls